sennerholm/terraform-infrastructure-live/README.md

 ## Running

 ### Once
-Use `bootstrap/google/bootstrap.sh` to bootstrap your environment.
+Use `bootstrap/gce_multiple/bootstrap.sh` to bootstrap your environment.
 It creates a new google project and ensure that you have everything enabled and installed.

 ### Get your environment running and up to date!

-When you have run the bootstrap do the following to get an environment.
-Check the `terragrunt plan-all` output before apply
+When you have run the bootstrap do the following to get an environment, it also creates a file you could source to get the right ENVs.
+To get the environment upp and running

 ```
- cd gce_account
+ cd gce_multiple
- terragrunt plan-all (may fail because it has some dependencys)
  terragrunt apply-all
 ```